• Skip to primary navigation

 Marinate The Chicken

 • Mix the chicken with white vinegar and wash it with water.
-This step is to remove any extra smell from the chicken.
+This step removes any extra smell from the chicken.
 Wipe the pieces dry using a paper towel.

 • Add the chicken pieces to a large bowl.
-Add salt, ground black pepper, chicken bouillon powder, minced ginger, and minced garlic to the bowl and mix well with the chicken.
+Add salt, ground black pepper, chicken bouillon powder, minced ginger, and minced garlic, and mix well with the chicken.

 • Cover the bowl with a lid and refrigerate for at least an hour or better overnight.